 IVR is also an inclusive payment method that makes your offering more attractive to a wider variety of consumers.
 Individuals that do not have the internet at home, for example, can also make quick, easy, and convenient payments.

-IVR payments are available to customers at all times of day and night, allowing them to pay owed funds at a time and place that suits them.
-They don’t have to phone during their lunch break or on the train on the way home in a rushed effort to connect before their call center closes.
+IVR payments are available to customers at all times of day and night, allowing them to pay bills at a time and place that suits them—critical to a comprehensive omnichannel payments approach.
+They don’t have to phone in during their lunch break or rush to your office on the way home to connect before your business closes.

 Any business – whether a lender, collection agency, or utility – that accepts card payments must be PCI-DSS compliant.
-Because there is no human involved, IVR allows you to do exactly that without compromising your customer’s experience.
+Because there is no human involved, IVR payments allow you to do exactly that without compromising your customer’s data.